acidbubbles/vam-embody/README.md

 Still under development.
 A short list of what's done or not:

 - [x] Move the camera at the right position
-- [ ] Hide the face mesh
+- [x] Hide the face mesh
-- [ ] Hide the eyeballs (or move them out of view)
+- [x] Hide the eyeballs (or move them out of view)
-- [ ] Hide the mouth and lips (not really useful, but it's less scary when seen in a mirror)
+- [x] Hide the mouth and lips (not really useful, but it's less scary when seen in a mirror)
-- [ ] Hide the possessor geometry (MonitorRig or CenterEye)
+- [x] Hide the possessor geometry (MonitorRig or CenterEye)
 - [ ] If using materials to hide stuff, make sure we only hide our face, not other models'
-- [ ] Only hide the face mesh when in possession
+- [ ] Only hide the face mesh when in possession (might require a dirty flag)
 - [ ] Import a nose (without collision) and make it follow the camera
 - [ ] Render the face material in mirrors (the monitor rig does the reverse thing right now)
-- [ ] Sensible defaults when importing
+- [x] Sensible defaults when importing
 - [ ] Test for Oculus, Vive and more (see the Leap Possess plugin for ovr condition)
 - [ ] Test loading scenes with it, with and without possession, adding and removing
 - [ ] Add options for what to hide, as well as a few tips
+- [ ] Subscribe to UpdateManager singleton and update once, after that unregister the Update call
+- [ ] Reset the possession camera and mesh status when removing the plugin

 ## Credits